 from shacks and RV’s multiplying extravagantly.

-In the cooling of late afternoon, we wait out
+In the heat of late afternoon, we wait out

-And now they come, as ever, with neon boards,
+And there they are, as ever, with neon boards,

 balancing, balancing, riding the crest above